 What are the fees and charges on my loan?

-Please refer to your Retail Installment Sales Contract or your Note and Security Agreement for information regarding late fees, finance charges, and other fees or charges applicable to your loan account.
+Please refer to your loan contract for information regarding late fees, finance charges, and other fees or charges applicable to your loan account.

 Nonsufficient funds (NSF) fees

 We may assess a per-payment fee in applicable states for any payment that is dishonored by your bank for reasons that include, but are not limited to: nonsufficient funds, account closed, revoked authorization, stop payment, uncollected funds, or unauthorized payment.

 Payments can be made through MoneyGram and Western Union offices nationwide and third-party fees may apply.

 For MoneyGram, you will need your Wells Fargo Dealer Services account number and Receive Code 1812.
 Find a MoneyGram location near you.